-Indonesia is indeed far from than the island of Bali which still received more than half of the tourists coming to the country.
-Maybe some of the Indonesian beaches featured here will give you a reason to go visit the country.
+Indonesia is indeed far more than the island of Bali which still receives over a third of the tourists coming to the country.
+Maybe some of the Indonesian beaches featured here will give you a reason to go visit the more hard to reach and hidden places in the country.

 Bintan is one of the most popular beach destinations for Singaporeans and residents of Singapore.
 Having lived here for over seven years, I can testify to that since I have been to Bintan and Batam (the nearby island) a dozen times.

 I have stayed at pretty much all the beach resorts in Bintan and Batam, and even some which are offshore and accessible from the islands.